LauroSilveira/sify-flix/README.md

 This API is configured to not save sessions.
 Once you have accessed Swagger, simply authenticate with your username and password.
 Notes: Basic authorization mode is **not recommended**, as it is not the most secure.
+When starting the application, a user with the admin role will already be available:
+The is: ```user: admin password:1234```.

 # How to Run
 There two options to run this application, run by docker-compose or run as spring-boot.